 Bentiu PoC Camp Case Study

 To demonstrate the value of estimating waning herd immunity, we focus on the recent experiences with vaccination, population changes, and an outbreak in the Bentiu PoC Camp.
-To approximate the Camp population size, we isolated four key periods of population change: (1) nearly linear growth from February 2014 to June 2014; (2) nearly exponential growth from June 2014 until a peak in December 2015; (3) nearly exponential population decay until stabilization in May 2016; and (4) nearly constant population size until the end of the case study in December 2016 (Fig S1).
+To approximate the Camp population size, we isolated four key periods of population change: (1) ‘linear’ growth from February 2014 to June 2014; (2) ‘exponential’ growth from June 2014 until a peak in December 2015; (3) ‘exponential’ population decay until stabilization in May 2016; and (4) ‘constant’ population size until the end of the case study in December 2016 (Fig S1).
 Of the three million persons targeted for health resources in broader South Sudan, including the Bentiu PoC Camp, UNFPA expects 335 deliveries per day, which equates to birth rate of approximately 124.4 years.24 We assumed this to be our demographic turnover rate as a conservatively high estimate, which we show to still be slow relative to other drivers of waning herd immunity.

 We estimated the susceptibility profile over time, Xt, in six scenarios (Table 1).
-In the first scenario, we used empirical measures of all four key drivers of waning herd immunity, specifically: an empirical distribution of VEt for Shanchol; a dynamic population size, Nt, described above; routine migration observed through entries and exits; and the conservatively high birth/death rate of 124.4 years.
+In the first scenario, we used empirical measures of all four key drivers of waning herd immunity, specifically: an empirical distribution of VEt; a dynamic population size, Nt, described above; routine migration observed through entries and exits; and the conservatively high birth/death rate of 124.4 years.
 We compare this “observed” scenario with counterfactual scenarios that eliminate at least one of these drivers and will therefore cause herd immunity to wane more slowly.
-We constructed a composite counterfactual “best case” scenario in which: VE was held constant at its maximum value (VE = 0.583) for all time since vaccination with Shanchol; the population size was held constant at approximately the level observed during the outbreak (N = 100,000); routine migration rates were set to zero; and birth/death rates set to zero.
+We constructed a composite counterfactual “best case” scenario in which: VE was held constant at its maximum value (0.583) for all time since vaccination with Shanchol; the population size was held constant at approximately the level observed during the outbreak (100,000); routine migration rates were set to zero; and birth/death rates set to zero.
 To isolate the impact of each driver of waning herd immunity, we simulated univariate counterfactual scenarios under which one driver is set to the “observed” condition while the other three were held at the counterfactual condition (Table 1).

-Next, we create a measure of attributable percent to assess the relative strength of each driver of waning herd immunity in this case study.
-We calculate Xti on Oct 16, 2016 Xtiin each univariate counterfactual scenario i and Xtcomposite for the composite counterfactual scenario.
-For each univariate scenario i, we calculate the difference ∆Xti=Xti-Xtcomposite.
+Next, we create a measure of attributable percent to assess the relative importance of each driver of waning herd immunity in this case study.
+We use our estimates of the proportion of the population susceptible Xti on Oct 16, 2016, the start of the outbreak to compare scenarios.
+Specifically, for each univariate scenario i, we calculate the difference between estimates of the proportion of the proportion susceptible at the start of the outbreak with estimates in the composite scenario,

+∆Xti=Xti-Xtcomposite.

-Finally, we calculate the percent of waning herd immunity attributable to each driver AR%=100*∆Xti∆Xti.
+Finally, we calculate the percent of waning herd immunity attributable to each driver (AR%),

+AR%=100*∆Xti∆Xti.

 RESULTS